Development

 using the OpenAPI 3.0 standard (formerly known as swagger).

-Any changes to the Web API should be manually reflected in the schema.
-These can be checked by building the docs and checking the API reference page or serving using swagger (make start-swagger
+The generated schema can be checked by building the docs and checking the API reference page or serving using swagger (make start-swagger

 ).